quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 application layer protocols over QUIC.
 For specific guidance on how to integrate HTTP/2 with QUIC, see {{I-D.ietf-quic-http}}.

-In the following ssections we discuss specific caveats to QUIC's applicability, and issues that application developers must consider when using QUIC as a transport for their application.
+In the following sections we discuss specific caveats to QUIC's applicability, and issues that application developers must consider when using QUIC as a transport for their application.